+Spring Grove is a somewhat ethnically-diverse borough.
 The people who call Spring Grove home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Spring Grove residents report their race to be White, followed by Asian.
-Important ancestries of people in Spring Grove include Irish, English, Italian, and Scottish.
+The greatest number of Spring Grove residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Spring Grove include German, Irish, English, Italian, and Pennsylvania German.